hamodikk/CNN_Typology/README.md

 ![Amenity ROC Curves](roc_curves_amenities.png)

+- **Training**: Conducted on CPU; 10 epochs took ~45 minutes.
+- **Challenges**: Label imbalance and low-resolution imagery made rare class detection difficult.

 The model performs best on well-represented classes and easily detectable features.
 Label imbalance and semantic ambiguity in OSM data present challenges, which are discussed in the thesis [here](Hamdi_Kucukengin_CNN_Topography.pdf).

+## Limitation and Future Work

+- **Label Imbalance**: Rare land-use classes like quarry or railway were underrepresented, leading to low F1 scores.
+- **Model Simplicity**: The architecture was intentionally lightweight, limiting its ability to capture finer details.
+- **Next Steps**:
+  - Experiment with deeper CNNs or pretrained models
+  - Apply to other cities
+  - Use self-supervised learning for feature extraction